-Casa Milagro is a safe, trusting, and nurturing community for adults experiencing and recovering from mental illnesses.
-Each of our twelve residents has a private room in a large home with ample common spaces--living room, dining room, art room, “quiet” room, porches, yards.
-Casa Milagro is designed to balance privacy and community, giving and receiving companionship and support.
+Casa Milagro is a safe, trusting, and nurturing community for adults recovering from homelessness and debilitating mental illness.
+Each of our twelve residents has a private room in a large home with ample common spaces: living room, dining room, art room, “quiet” room, porches, and yards.
+The house is designed to balance privacy and community, giving and receiving companionship and support.

 We are a 501c3, guided by HUD guidelines for Permanent Supportive Housing (PSH).
 Residents can stay as long as they need, as long as they respect the program’s guidelines.
 We are proud that our housing is affordable and accessible to low income people.
 Casa Milagro is a member of the New Mexico Coalition to End Homelessness (NMCEH) and shares in that coalition’s mission to end homelessness in New Mexico, by supporting our neighbors in need.

 With equal parts compassion, vision, and gritty determination, Meryl Lieberman and Carol Luna Anderson founded Casa Milagro in 1995.
 Their goal: to provide a safe, supportive, reliable home to people experiencing a spectrum of serious mental illnesses.

 Meryl says, “Casa Milagro was founded on an assumption that belonging and being a part of the bigger whole is the real healing force...We were very intentional in that regard.”
 Furthermore, Meryl adds that the presence of animal companions has been important since the beginning.
 People are invited to bring animals into their home, which generates joy and healing.

 Extending beyond the home into the neighborhood, in the early days, Casa Milagro hosted a barbeque to increase positive visibility and to build relationships with neighbors.
 Their support sometimes manifested in offering small jobs to residents--helping with horses or babysitting, for example.